 Introduction

-This blog explores the 11 most common challenges in software maintenance and actionable strategies to overcome them, empowering businesses to maintain their software effectively and cost-efficiently.
+This blog explores the 11 most common challenges in software maintenance and

 What Is Software Maintenance?